DaveyJH/ci-portfolio-four/README.md

 ### Personal Development

 As mentioned in this document, the time to achieve this project was very limited.
-In total I had just over 2 weeks to design, develop and deploy the site, bar some initial conceptual ideas from a long time ago.
+In total, I had just over 2 weeks to design, develop and deploy the site, bar some initial conceptual ideas from a long time ago.
 Working full time and then continuing to work with this site has meant I have worked very long hours.
 Considering the circumstances, I am very happy with the outcome.
 I learned a lot about django from their documentation and would like to explore it further when I have less time pressure.

-With regards to the agile process, I worked in the best way I could without delaying myself by exploring the many features of GitHUb and the project board.
+With regard to the agile process, I worked in the best way I could without delaying myself by exploring the many features of GitHUb and the project board.
 It has come to my attention that there is an iteration feature within the project board, and this would have been far better suited than the approach I